OWASP/www-project-spvs/CONTRIBUTING.md

 3. Visit the project's individual page and repository to familiarize yourself with the project goals and objectives.

+4. Read this projects \www-project-spvs\README.md file

-4. Fork the repository and clone it to your local machine.
+5. Fork the repository and clone it to your local machine.

-5. Install any necessary dependencies and set up your development environment.
+6. Install any necessary dependencies and set up your development environment.

-6. Make your changes and test them locally to ensure they work as expected.
+7. Make your changes and test them locally to ensure they work as expected.

-7. Submit a pull request with your changes.
+8. Submit a pull request with your changes.

 ## Pull Request Guidelines